microsoft/azure-pipelines-tasks/docs/authoring/servertaskauthoring.md

     **Cancel**:  This section specifies what should happen when the task is canceled.
 Here also you can define the endpoint on which message should be sent on cancelation, the message body/properties that should be sent etc. All the properties that we support in execute section are supported.
 This is an optional section and if you dont specify this section, then VSTS/TFS will not send you cancelation request but will cancel the task in its layer.

     **Events:** It  supports the same set of events as specified above [LINK] in the http task section.

-Let us understand few concepts/tips &amp; tricks.
+Let us understand few concepts/tips & tricks.

 - You can use task inputs, system variables, user defined variables and endpoint variables in 'execute'/'cancel' sections.